-- Slim Jim Giant Smoked Meat Sticks satisfy even the beefiest appetites
+- Includes one 24-count box of 0.97-ounce Slim Jim Original Flavor Giant Size Smoked Meat Sticks

 Comparing prices among stores is a good way to find out which ones have the lowest prices.
 Usually, warehouses, cooperatives, and buying clubs are the ones that offer great prices.
 By buying them in bulk you sometimes get a discount.